 - Santiago – Chile’s capital is a thriving city and is home to a third of the country’s entire population.
 There are quite a few must-see attractions in the city, like the Parque Metropolitano and the Festival del Barrio Brasil.

-- San Marcos Cathedral - San Marcos was designed by the architect behind the Eiffel tower, Alexandre Gustav Eiffel.
+- San Marcos Cathedral - San Marcos was designed by the same architect who was behind the Eiffel tower, Alexandre Gustav Eiffel.
 The cathedral is found in Arica, Chile’s northernmost city, and was built to replace the original cathedral which was destroyed in an earthquake in 1888.
-This place is beautiful and a rare example of Gothic architecture in South America.
+This place is a beautiful and rare example of Gothic architecture in South America.

 - Wine Tours – Chile’s vineyards have been producing world-class wine for over 400 years.
-There are plenty of tours which you can go on as the vineyards stretch the entire length of the country, although most of the best wineries are located near to Santiago and as such, are easily accessible.
+There are plenty of tours which you can go on, as the vineyards stretch the entire length of the country, although most of the best wineries are located near to Santiago and are thus quite easily accessible.

 - Torres del Paine National Park - The 181,000 hectares of this national park were designated a UNESCO World Heritage Site in 1978.
-Torres del Paine lies between the Andes and Patagonian steppe and is made up of snow-clad mountains, glacier lakes and some of the best hiking tours that Chile has to offer.
-One of the most beautiful and desolate regions on the planet.
+Torres del Paine lies between the Andes and Patagonian steppe, and is made up of snow-clad mountains, glacier lakes and some of the best hiking tours that Chile has to offer.
+It also happens to be one of the most beautiful and desolate regions on the planet.

 - San Pedro de Atacama – Located in Chile’s Norte Chico northern region, San Pedro de Atacama is one of Chile’s hottest tourist towns.
 Literally.
-The town is found in the driest desert in the world (it reportedly hasn’t seen rain since 1870) but the rock formations here are stunning and it’s the perfect place to stargaze since no artificial lights gets in the way.
+The town is found in the driest desert in the world (it reportedly hasn’t seen rain since 1870) but the rock formations here are stunning and it’s the perfect place to stargaze.

 - Volcanoes – Chile is also home to the world’s tallest active volcano, Ojos del Salado, which lies in the Andes on the border with Argentina.
 Villarica and Osorno are also popular with visitors and as both lie close to lakes.
 Most volcanoes have thermal spas at the base of them for you to relax in.

-- Moon Valley National Park – This is an interesting area with stones and sand formations that, due to thousands of years of winds and flooding, are extraordinary in color and texture.
-It looks a lot like the surface of the moon, hence the name.
+- Moon Valley National Park – This is an interesting area with stones and sand formations that have developed an extraordinary texture, due to thousands of years of winds and flooding.
+The rock formations look a lot like the surface of the moon, giving rise to the park’s name.

 - El Tatio geysers – A very popular tourist spot, these geysers are beautiful.
 You have to get up around 4am in order to catch the tour, but it is worth it.
-Remember to take a swim suit as there are many thermal pools to swim in.
+Remember to take a swim suit as there are many thermal pools in which to swim.

 - Museo de Bellas Artes – This museum is the second best in all of Chile, there is a wide display of ‘Fine Arts’, from sculptures, photography, and paintings to new media.
 The building is somewhat small, but the architecture is equally as impressive as the collection within.